 This subclass of manifolds are denoted by $\Sigma ( b_1, \cdots, b_n)$.
 Examples are shown in Figure 6 and 7 in Section 6.4.

 Plumbed knot complements, more generally, plumbed 3-manifolds with a torus boundary, are represented by a weighted graph $\Gamma$ with one distinguished vertex $v_{\ast}$~\cite{GM}.
-This vertex represent the torus boundary.
-We are interested in the case when degree of $v_{\ast}$ is one.
+This vertex represents the torus boundary.
+We are interested in the case where the degree of $v_{\ast}$ is one.
 From the viewpoint of the surgery link $L(\Gamma)$ described above, an unknot corresponding to $v_{\ast}$ acts as a spectator during the surgery operation.
-Furthermore, removing $v_{\ast}$ and the edge connecting it to $\Gamma$ represent an ambient plumbed 3-manifold $Y(\hat{\Gamma})$.
+Furthermore, removing $v_{\ast}$ and the edge connecting it to $\Gamma$ represents an ambient plumbed 3-manifold $Y(\hat{\Gamma})$.

-Additional data describing a knot is framing that takes values in $\intg$.
-Roughly speaking, this value characterizes twisting of a longitude of the knot around the knot.
-This information is captured by weight $k_{v_{\ast}}$ of $v_{\ast}$.
-This is called \textit{graph framing}.
-Therefore, complement of a plumbed knot in $Y(\hat{\Gamma})$ is specified by $(\Gamma , v_{\ast})$.
+Additional data describing a knot is the framing, which takes values in $\intg$.
+Roughly speaking, this value characterizes the twisting of a longitude of the knot around the knot.
+This information is captured by the weight $k_{v_{\ast}}$ of $v_{\ast}$.
+This is called the \textit{graph framing}.
+Therefore, the complement of a plumbed knot in $Y(\hat{\Gamma})$ is specified by $(\Gamma , v_{\ast})$.
 A simple example is shown in Figure 2.
-The Neumann moves in Figure 1 also apply to plumbing graphs of knots, except the blow up/down move on $v_{\ast}$.
-Throughout this paper, we will focus on plumbing graphs whose $B$ that are (weakly) negative definite. \begin{Defn} (Gukov-Manolescu [\cite{GM}]) Let $Y_K = Y_K (\Gamma,v_{\ast})$ be a plumbing tree consisting of $s$ number of vertieces and $v_{\ast}$ be a distinguished vertex.
+The Neumann moves in Figure 1 apply to plumbing graphs of knots with the condition that the vertices of the graph need to be regular vertices.
+Throughout this paper, we will focus on plumbing graphs whose $B$ is (weakly) negative definite. \begin{Defn} (Gukov-Manolescu [\cite{GM}]) Let $Y_K = Y_K (\Gamma,v_{\ast})$ be a plumbing tree consisting of $s$ number of vertieces and $v_{\ast}$ be a distinguished vertex.
 The pair $ (\Gamma,v_{\ast})$ is called called weakly negative definite if if the corresponding matrix $B$ is invertible, and $B^{-1}$ is negative definite on the subspace of $\intg^s$ spanned by the non-distinguished vertices of degree $\geq$ 3. \end{Defn}